menu

 Are you a collegiate student or faculty member interested in transitioning energy technologies to market?
 The EnergyTech University Prize is for you!
 Here are next steps you can take to get started:

-Please see the official timeline in HeroX for the most current schedule of events.
+Please see the official timeline in HeroX for the most current schedule of events for EnergyTech UP.
 All dates are subject to change, including contest openings, deadlines, and announcements.

 Timeline